 - Help with enrolling in government programs such as Medicaid if you're eligible

 When can I enroll?
-Marketplaces have an open enrollment period (usually November through January) when you can shop for coverage and enroll in a plan.
+Marketplaces have an open enrollment period (usually in the fall) when you can shop for coverage and enroll in a plan.
 You must enroll in a plan during that timeframe, or you will have to wait until the next open enrollment period, unless you have special circumstances.
 You may be eligible for a special enrollment period if you had a qualifying event such as losing your job or other insurance coverage.
 If you are eligible for Medicaid, you can enroll at any time during the year.